500,000 signatures reached

 To: Lawmakers Across the Country

-Help Us End Hair Discrimination in the Workplace and Schools
+Help Us End Hair Discrimination in the Workplace, Schools, and Pools

 Vote YES on The CROWN Act

 Why is this important?

-Currently, it is legal to discriminate against a person in the workplace or in schools because of their natural or protective hairstyle in all states except for California, New York, New Jersey, Virginia, Colorado, Washington, Maryland, and Connecticut.
+Currently, it is legal to discriminate against a person in the workplace, schools, and/or pools because of their natural or protective hairstyle in all states except for California, New York, New Jersey, Virginia, Colorado, Washington, Maryland, Connecticut, Delaware, New Mexico, Nebraska, Nevada, Oregon, Illinois, Maine, Tennessee, Louisiana, Massachusetts, Alaska, Minnesota and Arkansas.
 Hair discrimination remains a source of racial injustice with serious economic consequences for Black people.
 The CROWN Act corrects these racial injustices by making hair discrimination illegal.

 The CROWN Coalition (Dove, National Urban League, Color Of Change, and Western Center on Law & Poverty) believes natural hairstyles should be celebrated, not discouraged.
 For this reason, they are committed to Creating a Respectful and Open World for Natural hair.